 Quickly Enable/disable focus assist using Action Center

 The above-mentioned method is a long process and should be used when you want to configure different settings of Focus assist.
-Once you have configured all the options, you can quickly enable or disable Focus Assist using Action Center.
+Once you have configured all the options, you can quickly enable or disable Focus Assist using the Action Center.
 Here are the steps involved:

 Enable/disable Focus Assist using Group Policy Editor